 3) in any area prone to flooding.
 The site survey should identify areas of surface water observed during the field investigation.

-A baseline groundwater investigation should be completed as part of the field assessment A minimum of three monitoring wells should be installed to triangulate groundwater flow direction across the site.
-Consideration should be given to these activities such that these wells can be used to monitor groundwater during baseline analysis can then become part of the groundwater monitoring program during operation and the post-closure monitoring period.
+A baseline groundwater investigation should be completed as part of the field assessment, prior to construction/operation.
+A minimum of three monitoring wells should be installed to triangulate groundwater flow direction across the site.
+Consideration should be given to these activities such that these wells can be used to monitor groundwater during baseline analysis and can then become part of the groundwater monitoring program during operation and the post-closure monitoring period.
 Depending upon the site characteristics, additional monitoring wells may be required as part of the monitoring program.
 Baseline groundwater samples should be analyzed for the parameters noted, and compared to guidelines identified, in Table 4.3.
-Groundwater samples are to be collected in accordance with a standard such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a qualified professional.
+Groundwater samples are to be collected in accordance with a standard such as the Guidance Manual for Environmental Site Characterization in Support of Environmental and Human Health Risk Assessment (CCME, 2016), or as recommended by a Qualified Professional.

 Table 4.3: Baseline Groundwater Sampling Recommendations